 - Back and/or jaw pain (more often experienced by women)

 Because heart attack signs vary across individuals, it’s a good idea to talk to your doctor about your risk.
-And if you have an MDVIP-affiliated doctor, you’re in luck on this front, because your annual wellness exam includes advanced health screenings and diagnostic tests that can spot potential problems early on.
+And if you have an MDVIP-affiliated doctor, you’re in luck on this front, because your annual wellness exam includes advanced health screenings and diagnostic tests that can potentially spot problems early on.

 Whether or not you have existing heart disease, you and your doctor can work together on an action plan that boosts your heart health – and your overall emotional and physical health, too.

 Don’t have a primary care physician?
 Consider partnering with an MDVMDVIP-affiliated physician.
 MDVIP doctors have the time to work with you and develop a wellness plan that can help you prevent cardiovascular disease.
 Find a physician near you and begin your partnership in health »